Non-doms from 6 April 2017 and offshore trusts from 6 April 2018

-Similarly, until 5 April 2017 a UK resident individual may be subject to tax on income arising to a person abroad, under the ‘transfer of assets abroad’ regime.
+Similarly, until 5 April 2017 a UK resident individual might have been subject to tax on income arising to a person abroad, under the ‘transfer of assets abroad’ regime.
 From 6 April 2017, this is not to apply to protected foreign-source income, defined as above.

 It would seem that this treatment will not apply if the settlor is entitled to the income as it arises, because he has the interest in possession.

-Very similar treatment applies to ‘onward gifts’ from 6 April 2017 [or possibly 2018] under the ‘transfer of assets abroad’ regime,
+Very similar treatment is to apply to ‘onward gifts’ from 6 April 2018 under the ‘transfer of assets abroad’ regime,

 Non-resident companies and capital gains tax